launch [options] [program-to-run ...]

 currentto use the working directory of the currently active window.
 The special value

 last_reporteduses the last working directory reported by the shell (needs Shell integration to work).
 The special value

 currentbut uses the working directory of the oldest foreground process associated with the currently active window rather than the newest foreground process.
+Finally, the special value